launchflow/buildflow-docs/docs/walk-throughs/csv_bigquery_streaming.md

 ## Run Pipeline

-When running the pipeline the following resources will be created.
+When running the application the following resources will be created.

 - Google Cloud Storage Bucket to upload files to
 - Pub/Sub topic that will recieve notifications from the Google Cloud Storage Bucket
 - Pub/Sub subscriber that subscribers to the Pub/Sub topic
 - BigQuery dataset and BigQuery table where the data is written.

-The pipeline does the following:
+The application does the following:

 1. Listens for uploaded CSV files containing hourly view counts of Wikipedia pages
 2. Aggreates the view counts into daily metrics.
 3. Outputs the daily aggregations to BigQuery.

-To run the pipeline run:
+To run the application run:

 :::note